smartsheet-platform/smartsheet-sdk-tests/README.md

 ]
 ```

-Note that some fields are added through the use of defaults.
-See the file `data/stub_defaults.json` to see which fields will be added.
-Note, defaults will only be added when the field does not exist in the scenario - they do not override values.

 ### Converting Postman Export Files
 Scenario files can be created from Postman export files, version 2.
 See [here](https://www.getpostman.com/docs/postman/collections/data_formats) for information on how to export a Postman collection.
 Scenario files are converted using the `convert_from_postman.js` script: